 What a perfect shidduch!

 I figured that not only could I get help for the persecuted homeless rebbetzin featured in the column, but it might also be a kiddush Hashem for the columnist to see that some charedim did care about injustices in our community enough to take action.

-(You can also see that my eager young newly frum enthusiasm were in full force at that time.)
+(You can also see that my eager young newly frum enthusiasm was out in full force at that time.)